jaateixeira/nameit/README.md

 Python 3

+# Dependencies

 # How to use it

+* Install the Habanero and PyMuPDF dependencies

 * Invoke the Python script and pass the file to be renamed as a document.